damlobster/ada2018/README.md

 - ```MOVEMENT_ENVIRONMENTAL```: Environmental movements

 We then join with the Mention table on the V2DOCUMENTIDENTIFIER mention and then we join the Mention table with GdeltEvent on GLOBALEVENTID to keep the environment-related events.

+### Geolocalization of web domain names
+We found a dataset that geolocate approximatly 190'000 domain with the associated country name and its FIPS10-4 code, it is built from the GKG ([link](https://blog.gdeltproject.org/mapping-the-media-a-geographic-lookup-of-gdelts-sources/)).

+This dataset allows us to know from which country an article was written.